-(b) An employee generally has a right to return to the same position or an equivalent position with equivalent pay, benefits and working conditions at the conclusion of the leave.
+(b) An employee generally has a right to return to the same position or an equivalent position with equivalent pay, benefits, and working conditions at the conclusion of the leave.
 The taking of FMLA leave cannot result in the loss of any benefit that accrued prior to the start of the leave.

 (c) The University has a right to 30 days advance notice from the employee where practicable.
 In addition, the University may require an employee to submit certification from a health care provider to substantiate that the leave is due to the serious health condition of the employee or the employee's immediate family member.
 Failure to comply with these requirements may result in a delay in the start of FMLA leave.
 Pursuant to a uniformly applied policy, the University may also require an employee present a certification of fitness to return to work when the absence was caused by the employee's serious health condition.
-The University may delay restoring the employee to employment without such certificate relating to the health condition which caused the employee's absence.
+The University may delay restoring the employee to employee is absence.
 [60 FR 2237, Jan.
 6, 1995; 60 FR 16383, Mar.
 30, 1995]

-The University personnel policies comply with federal and state guidelines in that employment will not be terminated or otherwise placed in jeopardy due to an employee's pregnancy, childbirth or related medical conditions.
-Employees may be eligible for up to 12 work weeks of unpaid leave during any 12 month period.
+The University personnel policies comply with Federal and state guidelines in that employment will not be terminated or otherwise placed in jeopardy due to an employee's pregnancy, childbirth, or related medical conditions.
+Employees may be eligible for up to 12 workweeks of unpaid leave during any 12-month period.